Our CSA at a Glance

 - Pick-Up Wednesdays at Kingsbury Farm, Warren, VT 12 noon to 6:30pm

 - Many of our members say that the beginning of the Fall share provides the best of the summer along with the best of the Fall.
-Typically we are still getting corn, heirloom tomatoes, cherry tomatoes and perhaps melons over the first couple weeks of September.
+Typically we are still getting corn, field-grown tomatoes, cherry tomatoes and perhaps melons over the first couple weeks of September.
 By the time there is a nip of fall in the air, our shares start getting much heavier with winter squashes and root vegetables.
-New in 2018 we are going to provide more choice when it comes to this storage produce.
+We provide members choice when it comes to this storage produce.
 Instead of specific root veggies being included each week, members will be able to mix and match from a variety of root vegetables.
 We are able to do this because winter vegetables store so well and often actually gets better by “curing” a few weeks before eating.
 Highlight veggies in the fall include potatoes (we offer several varieties such as russet, white, red and golden), sweet potatoes and a wide range of winter squash.
-We usually have salad greens or head lettuce up until our final share of the season along with cabbage, parsnips, napa cabbage, turnips and beets.
+We usually have salad greens or head lettuce up until our final share of the season along with cabbage, carrots, parsnips, napa cabbage, turnips and beets.

 - Members who are with us for the full season enjoy a full range of vegetables that are typical of what is grown in Vermont throughout the season.

 - Full Season Discount!
 Get a FREE week when you sign-up for the full season.